danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ## Specifying a Predictive Model

 The final component of any predictive analytic workflow is the model that will be trained and used to make predictions.
-The model can be selected in the [model dropdown](MATSON static screenshot with the model dropdown opened, and a red box around it).
+The model can be selected in the <a id="model-dropdown" href="#" title="">model dropdown</a>.

 Some predictive models require parameters to be specified.
-In those cases, the parameters can be specified in the [parameter section](MATSON static screenshot with a read box around the parameter section), which will update to list the parameters required for the specific model select.
+In those cases, the parameters can be specified in the <a id="parameters" href="#" title="">parameter section</a>, which will update to list the parameters required for the specific model select.
 In addition, any parameters that are required (and cannot be left blank) will highlight in red.

 ### Regression vs Classification